RashmithaDeekonda/RashmithaDeekonda/README.md

 - 👋 Hi, I’m @RashmithaDeekonda
-- 👀 I’m interested in computers
+- 👀 I’m interested in computers, crypto, blockchains, solidity.
 - 🌱 I’m currently learning how to program.
 - 💞️ I’m looking to collaborate on creating websites.
 - 📫 How to reach me : rashmitha3105@gmail.com

 <!---